Noel Kempff Mercado

 Conservation And Sustainability

 Noel Kempff Mercado's remote location has been its greatest conservation asset, limiting human pressure on its ecosystems.
 However, threats persist from illegal logging along the park's southern and western boundaries, wildfire encroachment from surrounding agricultural and ranching areas, and potential impacts from gold mining and infrastructure development in the region.
-The Climate Action Project that funded the 1996 expansion was a pioneering effort in carbon offset conservation, avoiding an estimated 5.8 million metric tons of CO2 emissions by preventing deforestation.
-Park management faces challenges including the vast area to patrol, limited ranger staff and equipment, and the porous border with Brazil.
+The Climate Action Project that funded the 1996 expansion was a pioneering effort in carbon offset conservation, estimated to avoid significant CO2 emissions by preventing deforestation.
+[1] Park management faces challenges including the vast area to patrol, limited ranger staff and equipment, and the porous border with Brazil.
 Climate change poses long-term risks, with projected increases in dry season severity potentially expanding fire-prone savanna at the expense of humid forest.
 Community engagement with neighboring indigenous and campesino communities aims to create buffer zones and sustainable livelihood alternatives that reduce pressure on the park.